PriyankSisodia/sangam/README.md

 ---

-## ✨ Why Small Businesses Love Sangam
+## ✨ Why Small Businesses Need Sangam

 ### 📱 **One Place for All Messages**
 Stop juggling between Instagram DMs, WhatsApp, and Facebook Messenger.
 See all your customer conversations in one clean interface.